timewave-computer/valence-protocol/docs/src/authorizations_processors/callbacks.md

     Success,
     // Execution was rejected, and the reason Rejected(String),
-    // Partially executed, for non-atomic action batches
+    // Partially executed, for non-atomic function batches
-    // Indicates how many actions were executed and the reason the next action was not executed PartiallyExecuted(usize, String),
+    // Indicates how many functions were executed and the reason the next function was not executed PartiallyExecuted(usize, String),
     // Removed by Owner - happens when, from the authorization contract, a remove item from queue is sent RemovedByOwner,